k8ssandra/k8ssandra-terraform/gcp/env/README.md

+# Terraform Modules Folder

-All the module calls made from this folder from dev.tf file this folder contains
+All the module calls made from this folder from dev.tf file.

+* This folder contains following files
-    dev.tf (modules file )
+  * dev.tf (modules file )
-    backend.tf ( contains backend configuration of the terraform, which contains terraform state files). outputs.tf ( output's of the resource attributes after terraform apply) version.tf ( contains terraform version and cloud provider version) variables.tf (all the variable which required by the terraform modules.)
+  * backend.tf ( contains backend configuration of the terraform, which contains terraform state files).
+  * outputs.tf ( output's of the resource attributes after terraform apply)
+  * version.tf ( contains terraform version and cloud provider version)
+  * variables.tf (all the variable which required by the terraform modules.)

+## What is a module?
+A [Terraform Module](https://www.terraform.io/docs/language/modules/develop/index.html) is a canonical, reusable, best-practices definition for how to run a single piece of infrastructure, such as a database or server cluster.
+Each Module is written using a combination of Terraform and scripts (mostly bash) and include automated tests, documentation, and examples.

+* Every module has:
+  * Input variables: to accept values from the calling module.
+  * Output values: to return results to the calling module, which it can then use to populate arguments elsewhere.
+  * Resources: to define one or more infrastructure objects that the module will manage.
+  * Source: A source can be any local folder path or remote module located in source control systems like git.

-## Gke cluster example module
+## GKE cluster example module
+Usage: The following module call will create GKE cluster and cluster node pool resources.
+Resources will be configured by using the following input variables on this module.

 ```
-# Module call to create gke cluster
+# Module used for creating a google kubernetes cluster.
 module "gke" {
   source          = "../modules/gke"
   name            = local.prefix
+  environment     = var.environment
   region          = var.region
   project         = var.project_id
   network_link    = module.vpc.network_selflink